-- Note 1: When students fail to acquire the credit during the term or semester marked with \odot , \bigcirc , \triangle in the boxes for the year in which the course is taken, they can take the course in subsequent terms or semesters.
+- Note 1: When students fail to acquire the credit during the term or semester marked with \bigcirc , \bigcirc , \triangle in the boxes for the year in which the course is taken, they can take the course in subsequent terms or semesters.
 Depending on class subject, courses may be offered in semesters or terms different from those scheduled.
-Please be sure to check the time schedule for Liberal Arts Education subjects - Note 2: The credit obtained by mastery of "English speaking Countries Field Research" or self-directed study of "Online Seminar in English A B" cannot be counted towards the credit necessary for graduation.
-The credit obtained by Overseas Language Training can be recognized as Communication I, II, or III if application is made in advance.
+Please be sure to check the time schedule for Liberal Arts - Note 2: The credit obtained by mastery of "English-speaking Countries Field Research" or self-directed study of "Online Seminar in English A·B" cannot be counted towards the credit necessary for graduation.
+The credit obtained by Overseas Language Training can be recognized as Communication I or II if application is made in advance.
 For more details, please refer to the article on English in Liberal Arts Education in the student handbook. - Note 3: We have a recognition of credit system for foreign language proficiency tests.
 For more details, please refer to the article on English in Liberal Arts Education in the student handbook. - Note 4: Students must take "Elements of Information Literacy" provided in the first semester.
-You can take the "Exercise in Information Literacy" provided in the second semester only if you fail to obtain credit for "Information Utilization Basics." - Note 5: Students must take both \lceil Experimental Methods and Laboratory Work I (1credit) \rfloor and \lceil Experimental Methods and Laboratory Work II (1credit) \rfloor . - Note 6: You should take subjects from fields other than the Natural Science field.
+You can take the "Exercise in Information Literacy" provided in the second semester only if you fail to obtain credit for "Information Utilization Basics." - Note 5: Students must take both [Experimental Methods and Laboratory WorkI (1credit)] and [Experimental Methods and Laboratory WorkII (1credit)]. - Note 6: You should take subjects from fields other than the Natural Science field.
 Credits that have been obtained by taking Communication Basics can be included in this subject type.